-St Nicholas School is situated near to Kenilworth town centre, in close proximity to Abbey Fields and Kenilworth Castle.
+St Nicholas C of E Primary School is situated near to Kenilworth town centre, in close proximity to Abbey Fields and Kenilworth Castle.
 The school originally opened in School Lane in the summer of 1860 as an infant and a girls’ school and moved to the present site in the Blundells in 1913 as a Council School for infants and mixed age groups.
 The old school in School Lane continued to be used for infants and juniors only.

 In the early 1930s a new school was built on the Blundells site and this became Kenilworth’s first secondary school.